 The takeaway: Maximum RoI from an ML system can be obtained only by converting unstructured data into structured data models.

-buy lasix from canada The System Needs To Be ‘taught’
+The System Needs To Be ‘taught’

 The primary benefit of ML is that systems learn on their own.
 But, even in their self-learning mode, they need to be instructed what kind of data they should learn and what kind of expertise needs to be built.